poise/application_ruby/README.md

 Description
 ===========

-This cookbook is designed to be able to describe and deploy Ruby on Rails web applications.
+This cookbook is designed to be able to describe and deploy Ruby web applications.
 Currently supported:

 * Ruby on Rails
 * Apache 2 with Passenger
 * Unicorn

-Note that this cookbook provides the Ruby on Rails-specific bindings for the `application` cookbook; you will find general documentation in that cookbook.
+Note that this cookbook provides the Ruby-specific bindings for the `application` cookbook; you will find general documentation in that cookbook.

 Other application stacks may be supported at a later date.